audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/plugin-reference.md

 ;control frequency "Frequency (Hz)" float-text "" 1000 0 nil
 ```

-The other headers enable various options and properties, including the plug-in's controls.
+The other headers enable various options and properties, including the plugin's controls.

 {% hint style="info" %}
-Full descriptions of all plug-in headers are provide on the [Nyquist Plug-in Headers](headers-reference.md) page.
+Full descriptions of all plugin headers are provide on the [Nyquist Plugin Headers](headers-reference.md) page.
 {% endhint %}

-## Nyquist Plug-in Widgets <a href="#nyquist_plug_in_widgets" id="nyquist_plug_in_widgets"></a>
+## Nyquist Plugin Widgets <a href="#nyquist_plug_in_widgets" id="nyquist_plug_in_widgets"></a>

-Nyquist plug-ins support a range of "widgets", which are control elements for a graphical user interface (GUI).
+Nyquist plugins support a range of "widgets", which are control elements for a graphical user interface (GUI).
 These elements are unique to Nyquist in Audacity.

-The GUI is created by Audacity when a plug-in contains one or more widget header commands.
+The GUI is created by Audacity when a plugin contains one or more widget header commands.

-As with other plug-in headers, they begin with a semicolon (**;**) and are ignored by Nyquist, except that the variable name of the widget is initialized with a value and made available to Nyquist.
+As with other plugin headers, they begin with a semicolon (**;**) and are ignored by Nyquist, except that the variable name of the widget is initialized with a value and made available to Nyquist.
 This means that Nyquist can access the value that has been set in the widget as the value of the variable specified in the widget header.

 {% hint style="info" %}
 Note: The "Text widget" is an exception to the above at it is for display purposes only and does not set a value.